Georgia Country Commercial Guide

 Last published date:

 Transit and logistics are a priority sector as Georgia seeks to benefit from increased East/West trade through the country.
-Goods enter through Poti and Batumi Sea Ports, several airports, or railroad and highways connecting Georgia to neighboring Turkey, Russia, Azerbaijan, and Armenia.
-Transport communication and related infrastructure is being upgraded, increasing the country’s potential to serve as a regional hub.
-Due to Russia’s 2022 war of aggression in Ukraine and resultant international sanctions on Russia, the “Middle Corridor” that bypasses Russia and connects Central Asia to Europe through Georgia is becoming a preferred route for many traders, creating opportunities for Georgia’s transport and logistics sector.
+Goods enter through Poti and Batumi Sea Ports, several airports, or railroad and highways connecting Georgia to neighboring Türkiye, Russia, Azerbaijan, and Armenia.
+Transport communication and related infrastructure are being upgraded, increasing the country’s potential to serve as a regional hub.
+Due to Russia’s 2022 war of aggression in Ukraine and resultant international sanctions on Russia, the “Middle Corridor” that bypasses Russia and connects Central Asia to Europe through Georgia can be a preferred alternative for many traders, creating opportunities for Georgia’s transport and logistics sector.

 Using an Agent or Distributor

 Several business associations operating in Georgia can serve as a resource for obtaining information about local companies, distributors, wholesalers, and retail outlets.
-The American Chamber of Commerce, Georgian Business Association, International Chamber of Commerce, and Georgian Chamber of Commerce are available to assist interested investors.
+The American Chamber of Commerce, Georgian Business Association, International Chamber of Commerce, and Georgian Chamber of Commerce are available to assist.

 Several distribution companies have established networks for food, cosmetics, consumer goods, cars, etc. Some importers may still choose to handle their own distribution.